hdzierz/Report_BAF/untitled.md

 # Progress Towards Impact

-*   Increased awareness of the importance of data and its efficient management to PFR
+- Increased awareness of the importance of data and its efficient management to PFR
-*   Agreeing on, and formalising. the principles and messages constitutes a major step forward.
+- Agreeing on, and formalising. the principles and messages constitutes a major step forward.
-*   It is now possible to work with clear purpose towards implementing these guiding principles
+- It is now possible to work with clear purpose towards implementing these guiding principles
-- Data can be transferred to/form PFR servers at much higher rates with Globus
+- Data can be transferred to/form PFR servers at much higher rates with Globus and powerPlant
 - iRODS capabilities and be tested
 - Metalnx metadata templates can be created
-- Data can be catalogued in iRODS for testing outpu- The testing phase for iRODS data cataloguing, metadata templating, and Globus data transfers is complete.
+- Data can be catalogued in iRODS for testing
+- The testing phase for iRODS data cataloguing, metadata templating, and Globus data transfers is complete.
 - The impact of the completion of this milestone will be a searchable metadata catalogue of powerPlant _input_ data.
 This has progressed as far as the proof-of-concept (see the [milestone 5.2 report](https://github.com/PlantandFoodResearch/BetterAnalysisFaster/tree/master/doc/milestones/milestone5/milestone_5.2_report.md)).

--	What is the impact
+**What is the impact?**

 Both sub-milestones have the potential to change the way Science is done, not just at PFR but also in the wider scientific community.
 Reproducibility is a hard problem to solve in computational science, particularly in a world with faster moving targets in terms of software delivery.
 By suggesting a working model that successfully contributes to simplify the problem, PFR would be in a leading position in the global community.

+**Milestone 7**

--	What progress have we made?
+**What progress have we made?**

-### Milestone 7.1
 #### VMware vCloud Suite

 **URL:** https://www.vmware.com/products/vcloud-suite